jeremy-j-ackso/sometimes-jeremy-thinks/content/post/experimenting-with-gitlab-ci.md

 1. Incorporate a front end that also gets tested, code quality and coverage reports, and gets built/minified into an artifact.
 2. Set up a dedicated GitLab CI runner.
-I'm considering a Raspberry Pi for this, though I do have a couple of older machines that I've picked from friends on the cheap that I could convert for this purpose as well.
+I'm considering a Raspberry Pi for this, though I do have a couple of older machines that I've picked up from friends on the cheap that I could convert for this purpose as well.
 3. Set up Continuous Deployment.
 Automating deployment would be tight "AEE EFF" (as the kids say).